rydmike/rydmike.github.io/colorscheme.md

 before in the [**Flexfold demo**](http://rydmike.com/demoflexfold) web app on its **Theme** page.

 [**In example 1**](https://rydmike.com/flexcolorscheme1)
-we just use a built-in scheme as application theme and toggle between its light and dark variant, or allow device theme mode to control if the dark or light theme is used.
+we just use a built-in scheme as our application's theme and toggle between its light and dark variant, or allow device theme mode to control if the dark or light theme is used.
 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1al.png?raw=true" alt="ColorScheme example 1 light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1ad.png?raw=true" alt="ColorScheme example 1 dark" width="190"/>

 [**Example 2**](https://rydmike.com/flexcolorscheme2)
-is a lot like the previous example, but we use our own custom colors to make a scheme and turn it into a theme.
+is a lot like the previous example, but we use our own custom defined colors to make a scheme and turn it into a theme.
 In this case I used a bit more dignified looking dark purple and deep green colors.
 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex2al.png?raw=true" alt="ColorScheme example 2 light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex2ad.png?raw=true" alt="ColorScheme example 2 dark" width="190"/>